XBOT Robotics bringing STEM (Science, Technology, Engineering and Math hands on experiences to the young people of SE Seattle

 Aspiring Young Robotic Engineers. .

-Games Robots Play To celebrate National Robotics Week, watch how these robots battle other robots in this high-octane, high school competition.
-Inside this Microsoft Hardware lab in Redmond, several engineers donate their time to mentoring students from disadvantaged households to pursue educational opportunities in science, technology, engineering, and math.
+Celebrating National Robotics Week, robots battle other robots in this high-octane, high school competition.
+Inside this Microsoft Hardware lab in Redmond, engineers donate their time mentoring students from disadvantaged households to pursue educational opportunities in science, technology, engineering, and math.